WHO WE ARE

 Our Programs

 Transitioning close to 4 million farmers from subsistence to market growing and sales is a multi-faceted undertaking.
-Rural Rwandans know their traditional livelihoods & methods are no match for the climate challenges they face.
+Rural Rwandans know their traditional livelihood approaches are no match for the climate challenges they face.
 RDI’s participatory, multi-pronged approach tackles real problems– like fields being washed away, hand-in-hand with those they most effect.

 How we do it